begin-examples/pwa-workbox/README.md

 # Progressive Web App (PWA)
 This example demonstrates a progressive web app that deploys a service worker with *no bundling, transpiling, or complicated build process*.
-It uses the [Workbox library](https://developers.google.com/web/tools/workbox).
+It is based on the [Workbox library](https://developers.google.com/web/tools/workbox) example.

 ## Deploy your own